 If Your Loan Application Is Declined

 Even if you believe you have all of your financial ducks in a row, there is a chance that your application for a home loan will be declined.
 By understanding this possibility, you can better prepare your plan of action and improve your chances of securing a home.

 One of the main reasons that you may be declined is that you simply do not have enough income to prove that you can afford to pay this large loan.
 If this is the case, you can either find supplemental income through a second job or add more to the down payment to reduce monthly payments.

 Another reason you may be declined for a mortgage is that you recently had a job change.
 Again, lenders want to see that you will have sustainable income that will allow you to make your payments for years to come; if you are new to a job, they can’t be sure that you will have that same job – and pay rate – down the line.
 If you didn’t have to work while you are married and now you are scrambling to find employment, you might consider an employment agency.

-Getting and keeping a job can be easier said than done, especially during the COVID-19 pandemic and the uncertainty that is the year 2020.
+Getting and keeping a job can be easier said than done, especially during the COVID-19 pandemic and the uncertainty going forward.
 This is why it is important that you stand out at the job you already have so you can ensure a meaningful future with the company.
 Be proactive as you look for opportunities to learn additional tasks and communicate often with management.
 When you talk to them, explain any issues you have completing your current duties and express the desire to grow with the company.

 Divorce can be a messy business, but buying a home to start your new life doesn’t have to be.
 Start preparing your finances and rebuilding your credit now, and the dream of a new house can be a reality.